KARKAVELRAJA/LICENSE-PLATE-RECOGNITION/README.md

 ### WORKFLOW OF LICENSE PLATE RECOGNITION USING OPENALPR

 - Create an Account in OpenALPR
-- Navigate to CarCheck API and Obtain Our unique Secret Key
+- Navigate to CarCheck API and Obtain your unique Secret Key
 - Loading and Pre-processing the input_image
 - Passing the Pre-processed input_image onto the OpenALPR to recognize the License Plate Number
 - Display the result